Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 +SRR6849240.1 1 length=76
 AAAAA#EEE/EEEEEEEEEEEEEEEEEEEEEEEEEEEAEEEEEEEEEEEEAEEEEEEEEEEE<EAEEEAEAE/<AA
 ```
+<span style="color:purple; font-weight:600;">Examine the FASTQ read above.
+Based on the sequence (A/C/T/G/N) and the quality string of ASCII symbols (A, E, /, <, #), what can you conclude about:

+the presence of an “N” in the read,

+the overall base-calling quality,

+positions where sequencing quality drops,

+and whether this read is likely to be kept or trimmed during QC?
+</span>**

 Each read is made up of four lines:

 | Line | Description                                       | Example                     |